jdmar3-comp426/a02-simmiagarwal/README.md

 Therefore, to download Bulma as a dependency, run the following command from the terminal in your a02-$YOURGITHUBUSERNAME directory:

-> $ npm install bulma
+`$ npm install bulma`

 > Note: You may still have Browsersync running in your terminal.
-Thus, to run npm install bulma, you either need to open a new terminal from the a02-$YOURGITHUBUSERNAME directory (right click your a02-$YOURGITHUBUSERNAME directory and select “Open in Terminal”), or you need to kill the Browsersync process with Ctrl + C to free up the existing terminal instance.
+Thus, to run `npm install bulma`, you either need to open a new terminal from the `a02-$YOURGITHUBUSERNAME` directory (right click your `a02-$YOURGITHUBUSERNAME` directory and select “Open in Terminal”), or you need to kill the Browsersync process with Ctrl + C to free up the existing terminal instance.

 ## Finding the Bulma stylesheet

-Now that Bulma has been downloaded, the next step is to connect the CSS to the HTML by adding <link> tags in the <head> of the HTML documents.
-But what URL should we use as the href attribute of the <link> tag?
+Now that Bulma has been downloaded, the next step is to connect the CSS to the HTML by adding `<link>` tags in the `<head>` of the HTML documents.
+But what URL should we use as the href attribute of the `<link>` tag?
 We need to look at the files that were downloaded by npm and find the correct CSS file.

 Every time you npm install a new dependency, npm automatically downloads the requested files from the internet and puts them in a special directory named node_modules.
-This process occurred when you ran npm install bulma, meaning the Bulma files are now ready and waiting in the node_modules directory in your a02-$YOURGITHUBUSERNAME directory.
+This process occurred when you ran npm install bulma, meaning the Bulma files are now ready and waiting in the node_modules directory in your `a02-$YOURGITHUBUSERNAME` directory.
 Open node_modules now and confirm that bulma has been downloaded.
 When you expand the directorys, it should look something like this:

 ![](images/bulma-code.png)

-Inside of the new a02-$YOURGITHUBUSERNAME/node_modules/bulma directory is a list of files and directories that collectively make up Bulma.
+Inside of the new `a02-$YOURGITHUBUSERNAME/node_modules/bulma` directory is a list of files and directories that collectively make up Bulma.
 In particular, you’ll notice a sub-directory named css, which contains three files:

 - node_modules/css/bulma.css
 - node_modules/css/bulma.css.map
 - node_modules/css/bulma.min.css

 The two files that end in .css are exactly what we’re looking for!
-In fact, both bulma.css and bulma.min.css represent complete copies of the Bulma CSS source code, and either one would work for this assignment.
+In fact, both `bulma.css` and `bulma.min.css` represent complete copies of the Bulma CSS source code, and either one would work for this assignment.

-What is the difference between the two files? bulma.min.css is a minified version of Bulma, which means the CSS code was purposefully compressed to take up as few characters as possible.
+What is the difference between the two files? `bulma.min.css` is a minified version of Bulma, which means the CSS code was purposefully compressed to take up as few characters as possible.
 All newlines and whitespace are gone from the code, meaning it has a smaller file size and is therefore faster to transfer across the internet.
 Your browser doesn’t need the extra whitespace, and is perfectly happy reading and understanding the minified version.
 However, minified code is generally much harder for humans to read!

 ## Linking to Bulma in HTML

 Now that we found the location of the Bulma CSS stylesheet, we can link it to the HTML file.
-The file we want is located at node_modules/bulma/css/bulma.css relative to the a02-$YOURGITHUBUSERNAME root directory.
+The file we want is located at `node_modules/bulma/css/bulma.css` relative to the `a02-$YOURGITHUBUSERNAME` root directory.

-Add the following line inside the <head> of the HTML document in a02:
+Add the following line inside the `<head>` of the HTML document in a02:

 `<link rel="stylesheet" href="node_modules/bulma/css/bulma.css">`